 This course teaches students requirements of the U.S. Department of Transportation, Federal Motor Carrier Safety Administration, and other regulatory agencies related to the operation of commercial equipment.
-Students will also learn and prepare for the PennDOT Commercial Driver's License (CDL) Permit (if applicable) and will learn basic operating techniques (shifting, backing, alley-docking, and serpentine turns) of commercial vehicles through off-road driving and simulation training.
+Students will be taught to prepare for the PennDOT Commercial Driver's License (CDL) Permit (if applicable) and will review basic operating techniques (shifting, backing, alley-docking, and serpentine turns) of commercial vehicles through off-road driving and simulation training.